whiskycompiler/rainmeter-plugin-net6-templates/README.md

 - some TODOs left in the code
 - performance compared to .NET Framework 4.x plugins unknown
 - not sure if this is/will be compatible with the Rainmeter skin installer
-    - version of the shim is not dynamic yet
 - currently only builds x64